EyasuTeshome/shifttracker/interview-prep/how-do-you-complete-your-linkedin-header.md

 ### **Let recruiters know that you're open to work**

-The last step to creating your Intro block is to let recruiters know that you're open for potential outreach.
-Click the **Open to** button beneath your profile photo and select **Finding a new job**.
+The last step to creating your Intro block is to let recruiters know that you're open for potential outreach and you have to way of communicating this.

+First, you can specify in your profile that you are looking for a job:

+- Click the **Open to** button beneath your profile photo and select **Finding a new job**.
 Once you click those buttons, a pop up will appear containing the job titles you're open to.
-Then make sure to do these two things:

-1. Add **five related job titles** (see the photo below for examples).
+- Add **five related job titles** (see the photo below for examples).
-2. Click the **I'm open to remote work** checkbox.
+- Click the **I'm open to remote work** checkbox.

 ![images/LI2.png](images/LI2.png)

+You can also include a banner "Open to work" in your profile photo:

+- Click on your profile photo.
+- Click on "Frames".
+- Select the "Open to work" frame and click "Apply"

 ---